 Fix Text: Note: The following instructions use the PGDATA and PGVER environment variables.
-See supplementary content APPENDIX-F for instructions on configuring PGDATA and APPENDIX-H for PGVER.
+Refer to APPENDIX-F for instructions on configuring PGDATA and APPENDIX-H for PGVER.

 To change the listening port of the database, as the database administrator, change the following setting in postgresql.conf: